elmerucr/E64-II/README.md

 The E64-II (Enhanced 64-II) is a virtual computer system (under construction) that runs on macOS and linux.
 Heavily inspired by the Commodore 64 and other (more advanced) personal computer systems of the era.

 ## Technical specifications (a work in progress):
-* Motorola 68000 CPU running at 8.192MHz using the [Moira](https://github.com/dirkwhoffmann/Moira) library.
+* Motorola 68000 CPU running at 5.6MHz using the [Moira](https://github.com/dirkwhoffmann/Moira) library.
 * A total of 16MB ram.
-* A custom Video Interface Chip with a resolution of 512x320 pixels (512x256 excluding  top and bottom borders).
+* A custom Video Interface Chip with a resolution of 512x320 pixels.
 * Two SID chips (MOS 6581) with stereo mixing possibilities.
 Each individual SID chip runs at 985248Hz (C64 pal) for correct pitch.
 Emulation is achieved with the excellent [resid](http://www.zimmers.net/anonftp/pub/cbm/crossplatform/emulators/resid/index.html) library by Dag Lem.
 Several registers (lo/hi from frequency, pulse width and filters) have been swapped to facilitate use with the big endian M68000.
 * Four independent and programmable timers with interrupt functionality.
 ## Screenshots